james-nesbitt/configerus/docs/README.md

 a .get() value like "My name is {user.name}" would try to replace the {user.name}
 portion with a .get('user.name').
-The retrieval can point to other config labels and can specify a default value if the value isn't found
+The retrieval can point to other config labels and can specify a default value if the value isn't found.

+If your template portion of a string is the whole string, and the entire value is replaced with the .get() return, which allows other primitives such as dicts and lists to be used.

+Some examples:

+`.get('Pull from another label {other_label:get.target}')`
+`.get('specify a default {i.dont.exist?I do exist}')`

 #### File formatter

-a .get*( value like "[file:path/to/my/file.json]") will actually return the unmarshalled contents of the file.json file.
+a .get*( value like "[file:path/to/my/file.json]") will actually return the contents of the file.json file.
+If doing a full match replacement then the structured contents of the file replace the whole value, but a partial string template will just insert the string contents of the file.

 ### Validating